More auditions

 DownloadNow, more than ever, the world needs its people to seek justice, forgiveness, hope, and love using all available paths.
 PilgrimQuests will emphasize these themes in theater events for artists and audiences.

 PilgrimQuests is currently developing a semi-pro production of Godspell.
-See below for information about auditions.
-Watch for tickets for performances that will take place from May 15 - 31, 2026, in Hendersonville, NC.
+Watch for tickets for performances that will take place May 15-31, 2026 in Hendersonville, NC.

 I am a 75-year-old retired Episcopal priest and have lived here in Hendersonville for over ten years.
 My first experience of theater was in a Christmas pageant when I was 5 years old.
 This event was held in a 1500-seat auditorium with an orchestra, choir, and a cast of over 100 men and boys.
 I remember the hair rising on the back of my neck when torchbearers for the Three Kings entered the darkened space to ethereal notes high in the violins.
 That was also my first “God moment.”
 I have been a lifetime recreating that moment for others.